paulkennethkent/projectresponsive/_projects/2016-05-12-georgi-doig.md

 [http://georgidoig.github.io/portfolio/](http://georgidoig.github.io/portfolio/)

 ### Description
-Georgi Doig is an up and coming video producer.
-She contacted me to see if I could quickly create a portfolio website for her to showcase the work she has done before graduating.
+Georgi Doig is an up and coming producer.
+She contacted me to see if I could quickly create a portfolio website for her to showcase the work she has done.
 We decided the best thing to do was to use my existing jeykll design/build.
-So we modified the colour scheme and page layout to fit her needs and also created a nice video introduction page.
+So we modified the colour schemes and page layout to fit her needs and also created a nice video introduction page.

 This is still a work in process and I plan to modify the template over the coming months.